Guy picks a fight with retired world champion boxer

 When you’re tasked with punching a speed bag, or you’re paired up to spar with a partner, you must be able to see the target, react to the target, and hit the target, all while the target is moving and changing position.

 4. Decreased Stress

 Boxing is a great outlet for stress.
-During a boxing workout, you typically transition between high-intensity bouts of exercise and moderate intensity recovery periods.
-When you’re pushing yourself through a couple minutes of high-intensity punching or kicking, you don’t have much mental power left to worry about how awful your job is, or how dirty your house is.
+During a boxing workout, you typically transition between high-intensity bouts of exercise and moderate-intensity recovery periods.
+When you’re pushing yourself through a couple of minutes of high-intensity punching or kicking, you don’t have much mental power left to worry about how awful your job is, or how dirty your house is.